mhdraziff/wazuh-siem-ml-anomaly-detection/README.md

-# 🔐 SIEM + Machine Learning for Anomaly Detection (Wazuh)
+# 🔐 SIEM Security Monitoring with Wazuh + Machine Learning

 ## 🚨 Problem

-Traditional SIEM systems like Wazuh rely on **rule-based detection**, which:
+Traditional SIEM systems such as Wazuh rely on **rule-based detection**, which has several limitations:

-* Cannot detect unknown attack patterns
+* Unable to detect unknown or new attack patterns
-* Generates high false positives
+* High number of false positive alerts
-* Requires manual analysis
+* Requires manual log analysis by administrators

 ---

 ## 💡 Solution

-This project enhances SIEM by integrating **Machine Learning (Random Forest)** to:
+This project enhances SIEM capabilities by integrating **Machine Learning (Random Forest)** to:

 * Classify logs into **normal vs anomaly**
 * Reduce false positives
-* Add intelligent detection layer
+* Add intelligent anomaly detection on top of rule-based systems

 ---

-## 🏗️ Architecture
+## 🏗️ System Architecture

 ![Topology](docs/topology.png)